Dhruv-2003/XDefi-Contracts/README.md

 ## 4. Extras

--> Contracta Also includes all the interfaces , libraries used for the project
+-> Contracts Also includes all the interfaces , libraries used for the project

+## NOTE : Swapping contracts are ready for Mainnet Deployement .
+The contracts are properly audited , gas optimized and quailty approved .

+## NOTE : LENDING and STAKING contracts Not fit for mainnet, No Audit has been done for these contracts.
+Issues maybe present.